 Research Projects

-What was achieved with ECEF funding support in the year 2024?
+What was achieved with ECEF funding support in the year 2025?

-Memorial Sloan Kettering Cancer center is pleased to report the following accomplishments from 2024 with support from ECEF:
+Memorial Sloan Kettering Cancer center is pleased to report the following accomplishments from 2025 with support from ECEF:

-In 2025, we will continue to accrue patients to the clinical trial, and we expect to report preliminary results from the initial cohort of patients with esophageal cancer treated with CAR T cells.
-In addition, serial peripheral blood, ascites fluid, and tissue samples obtained from these patients before and after treatment will be analyzed; these data will form the foundation to advance CAR T-cell therapy to patients.
+In 2026, we will continue to accrue patients to the clinical trial.
+During the upcoming year, we expect to report preliminary results from the initial cohort of patients with esophageal cancer who were treated with CAR T cells.
+In addition, serial peripheral blood, ascites fluid, and tissue samples obtained from these patients before and after treatment will be analyzed; these data will help to advance CAR T-cell therapy for patients with esophageal cancer.

 In parallel, tumor immunology studies designed to elucidate the esophageal cancer immune microenvironment are ongoing in our laboratory.
 These parallel investigations will uncover key factors in immunomodulation to benefit patients with esophageal cancer.